-If you wish to marry by civil ceremony at a register office or any other building approved for civil marriage, you should first contact the superintendent registrar.
+If you wish to have a civil ceremony at a register office or any other building approved for civil marriage, you should first contact the superintendent registrar.

-You will also need to make arrangements at the venue in question, but as the registrar also has to be available, it is probably better to have more than one date in mind.
+You will need to make arrangements at the venue in question, but as the registrar also has to be available, it's probably better to have more than one date in mind.

-After giving notice you must then wait a further 28 clear days before the marriage can take place, but as a notice of marriage is valid for 12 months you can plan well in advance.
+After giving notice you must then wait a further 28 clear days before the ceremony can take place, but as a notice is valid for 12 months you can plan well in advance.
 Contact the register office for more information.

 - Monday to Friday, 9am to 5pm – all services

 - Saturday morning – ceremonies only

 Our emergency out-of-hours contact service can be used for emergency marriages or civil partnerships for terminally ill residents.